Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - Is there a way to prevent teenagers from forming social groups and making some kids feel like outcasts?

 - Why do most teenagers feel uncomfortable with their bodies?

-- Why is the music and styles of their parents (70s to 80s) so popular with teens today?
+- Why are their parents' music and styles (the 70s to 80s) so popular with teens today?
 What makes this generation of teens want to be like their parents?